State Contracted Move

-You will be responsible for paying additional charges from the mover if you fail to meet the mover at the appointed times at either the pick-up or deliver points.
-Drivers are expected to wait only 2 hours before placing your goods in storage-in-transit; more costs chargeable to you.
+The new hire will be responsible for paying additional charges from the mover if they fail to meet the mover at the appointed times at either the pick-up or deliver points.
+Drivers are expected to wait only 2 hours before placing your goods in storage-in-transit; more costs chargeable to the new hire.

 Claims: Damage & Loss

-Claims for loss or damage must be filed within 90 days of receipt of goods and negotiated between you (the employee) and the insurance carrier.
+Claims for loss or damage must be filed within 90 days of receipt of goods and negotiated between the employee and the insurance carrier.

 - write a check for the amount payable to the University of Washington

-- deduct the full amount from your next UW paycheck, or
+- deduct the full amount from their next UW paycheck, or

 - set up a payroll deduction payment plan until the full amount is repaid.